kristofkovacs/bikemap-challenge/README.md

 The `<App />` and `<NetworkDetail />` component could be decomposed into more components, for example another `<StationCard />` component could be introduced.

 We highly rely on the API, and since the API isn't doing any pagination, we get back 670+ networks which performancewise isn't the most optimal, so I would introduce some kind of pagination to the frontend in order to show only 10-20 results at a time.
-Also after deploying the API did not work, because it's SSL certificate expired and the browsers did not support the communication between `https` and `http`, and I got some CORS issues so it's currently working locally only.

 ## Conclusion